Subscribe to updates

 General Purposes and Audit Committee - Wednesday, 28th January, 2026 7.30 pm

-The General Purposes and Audit Committee of Bexley Council is scheduled to convene on Wednesday, 28 January 2026, to discuss a range of financial and operational matters.
-The committee's agenda includes the review of draft audit reports for both the London Borough of Bexley's and the Bexley Pension Fund's 2024/25 statements of accounts, alongside updates on internal audit and counter-fraud activities.
+The General Purposes and Audit Committee of Bexley Council met on Wednesday, 28 January 2026, to discuss a range of financial and operational matters.
+Key topics included the proposed stopping up of highway land in Erith, the Council's Pay Policy Statement for 2026/27, and a half-yearly report on Treasury Management.
+The committee also reviewed calculations for Council Tax and Business Rates income for the upcoming financial year, alongside draft audit reports for both the Council's and the Pension Fund's 2024/25 statements of accounts.
+Updates on Internal Audit, Counter Fraud, and Risk Management activities were also scheduled for discussion.

 Stopping Up Of Highway Land - Bexley Road Cul-De-Sac, Erith